Supporting our Community’s Most Vulnerable

 New Directions is designed to assist men and women who have been recently incarcerated, and/or released from jail or prison, on the road to becoming successful.
 We offer:

 -Basic needs assistance (meals, toiletries, referrals for clothing and food)

 -Life skills education

--Sobriety maintenance assistance and support
+-Access to sobriety maintenance assistance and support

 Thrive DC believes that every person, no matter their circumstances, should be treated with respect and dignity.